dstufft/personal-peps/remove-external-hosting.rst

 version, and still has yet to be implemented in setuptools.
-The design of PEP 438 did mean that users still benefited for projects which did not require external files even with older installers, however for projects which *did* require those users are still silently being given either potentionally unreliable or, even worse, unsafe files to download.
+The design of PEP 438 did mean that users still benefited for projects which did not require external files even with older installers, however for projects which *did* require external files, users are still silently being given either potentionally unreliable or, even worse, unsafe files to download.
 This system is also unique to Python as it arises out of the history of PyPI, this means that it is almost certain that this concept will be foreign to most, if not all users, until they encounter it while attempting to use the Python toolchain.

 Additionally, the classification system proposed by PEP 438 has, in practice, turned out to be extremely confusing to end users, so much so that it is a